-Welcome to Death in the Afternoon, a podcast about all things mortal, from The Order of the Good Death.
+A podcast about all things mortal from The Order of the Good Death.

-Our mission is to educate our audience about death in a unique, relatable, and entertaining way; to further open up conversations about death in a death phobic culture.
-And sometimes (ok, all the time) let things get delightfully bizarre.
+Your death nerd hosts are the same team behind Ask a Mortician, who aim to educate their audience about death in a unique, relatable, and entertaining way; and sometimes (ok, all the time) they let things get delightfully bizarre.

 From our podcast you can expect: